Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

 ## Resistance analysis
-Functions in the folder are for resistance analysis.
-The main function is  @Resistance_main_PlotForPaper.m
+The resistance analysis is discussed in detail in the manucript.
+The main functions in the folder are for resistance analysis are @Resistance_main_oncluster.m and Resistance_main_plot.m, which run on the cluster using Matlab Parallel computing to save extensive computational time. @Resistance_main_oncluster.m is served to exexcute hte

 ## Plot figures
 Functions for plotting the figures are put in the paper.
 The scripts are @PlotAllIntermediates.m, @PlotAllTGIModels.m, and @PlotMutIDose_DSB_Ana.m
 ## parameter estimation